jbush001/NyuziToolchain/README.md

 make
 </pre>

-To run (from within build directory)
+### To run compiler

 <pre>
 ./Debug+Asserts/bin/clang &lt;test_program.c&gt; -S -o -
 </pre>

-3. Running tests
+## Running unit tests

-* Switch to your *build* directory and cd into test/.
+* Switch to *build* directory and cd into test/.
 Type 'make'.
 This will set up the configuration (it will try to run a bunch of tests, a bunch of which will fail.
 It's okay to Ctrl-C at this point).
 * Same deal with clang.
 From the top of the build directory, switch to tools/clang/test and type 'make'.
-* Change your PATH to include the binary directory (build/Debug+Asserts/bin)
+* Change PATH environment variable to include the binary directory (build/Debug+Asserts/bin)
 * From the top of the source (not build) directory, run:

 <pre>